mindspore-ai/docs/docs/graphlearning/docs/source_en/single_host_distributed_Graphsage.md

 ### Network Training and Validation

-Instantiation of the model body STGcnNet and LossNet and optimizer.
-The implementation method is similar to that of the [GCN](https://www.mindspore.cn/graphlearning/docs/en/master/full_training_of_GCN.html#network-training-and-validation-1).
+For the training and validation methods, refer to [GCN](https://www.mindspore.cn/graphlearning/docs/en/master/full_training_of_GCN.html#network-training-and-validation-1).

 ## Executing Jobs and Viewing Results